-On January 22, 2019, I visited the Landlord and Tenant Board.
+On January 22, 2019, I visited the Landlord and Tenant Board in Toronto.
 The board office was located at 3 Robert Speck Parkway in Mississauga.
 It was located very close to Square One which is the heart of Mississauga.
 I had no difficulty finding the location as the board office was located in a large office building.
 There were ample amounts of parking spots available, however it was paid parking.
 I was charged $7 in order to park my vehicle there for the day.
 For those who were to take public transit, the tribunal was located near major urban centres making it very accessible through public transit.

 The board office took up one whole floor of the building as was located on the fifth floor.
 There were two hearing rooms and some mediation rooms for the Landlord and Tenant Board.
 I was surprised to find that the tribunal was not as crowded as I had imagined.
 The floor was very well maintained and the same could be said for the entire building.
 On the same floor there was also a Social Benefits Tribunal.